EmanuelAfessa/Rainfall_Analytics_Prediction/Readme.md

 # RAINWATCH : Rainfall analytics and prediction end to end ML project
 ## Project goal
-The project showcases data science skills and technologies that can help monitor and predict volatile natural variables.
-Here we use python to build the back and front ends of a **simple web app for rainfall analytics and prediction** in the United States.
+In this project, we use python to build the back and front ends of a **simple web app for rainfall analytics and prediction** in the United States.
 <img src="assets/rainwatch_screenshot.png"/>
 ## Machine learning aspects
 The  machine learning aspects conducted with MLflow, sklearn and keras library.